 I am very pleased to welcome all of you to my Home Page!
-The following guidelines should answer most of your questions about this year’s middle school Religion Program.
+The following guidelines should answer most of your questions about our middle school Religion Program.

 Students will maintain a Religion Journal which will include their personal responses to lessons taught, written prayer, reflections, lesson notes, vocabulary terms, and study sheets for unit tests.
 Written, oral, art, and technology projects will be part of regular instruction.
 Prayer, bible study, meditation, litanies, and prayer services are also part of our daily instruction.